-WFP And Choithrams Join Forces To Share The Meal For Zero Hunger

-(MENAFN- Dubai PR Network) The campaign stresses the crucial role of private sector partnerships in the fight against global hunger
+WFP AND CHOITHRAMS JOIN FORCES TO SHARE THE MEAL FOR ZERO HUNGER

-Dubai: Choithrams, one of Dubai's favourite retailers, is once again stepping up to tackle global hunger in collaboration with the United Nations World Food Programme (WFP).
-The“Share the meal for Zero Hunger” initiative, launched today, is a four-month awareness and fundraising campaign in support of WFP's efforts to reach zero hunger by 2030, in line with the Sustainable Development Goals (SDGs).
+(MENAFN- Panasian1) Dubai: Choithrams, one of Dubai’s favourite retailers, is once again stepping up to tackle global hunger in collaboration with the United Nations World Food Programme (WFP).
+The “Share the meal for Zero Hunger” initiative, launched today, is a four-month awareness and fundraising campaign in support of WFP’s efforts to reach zero hunger by 2030, in line with the Sustainable Development Goals (SDGs).
 The campaign runs from September 1 to December 31, 2024, and aims to rally community support across the UAE.

 Joined by friends of the partnership, popular dietician Mitun De Sarkar, and renowned food blogger Suad Shamma, also known as Lady Spatula, Choithram’s campaign will highlight how WFP’s School Meal Programmes in Jordan are helping vulnerable children to receive the nutritional and education support they need.
 Through a series of engaging social media posts, they will share first-hand experiences of the programme’s life-changing impact, inspiring UAE residents to take action and support WFP’s work themselves.